Monday Morning Hangover: What’s next for Kevin Holland after suffering loss, broken hand at UFC Orlando?

-UFC Orlando went down last Saturday night (Dec.
+UFC Orlando went down last Sat. night (Dec.
 3, 2022) in Orlando, Fla., blowing the roof off Amway Center in what truly was an exciting night of fights.
-In fact, all seven main card fights were finishes, leaving several fighters feeling the post-fight blues.
+In fact, all seven main card fights ended in finishes, leaving several fighters feeling the post-fight blues.

 Among them was Bryan Barberena, who was submitted by Rafael dos Anjos (recap here).
 And Tai Tuivasa, who suffered his second straight knockout loss after he was stopped by Sergei Pavlovich in under a minute (highlights).
 But which fighter is suffering from the worst post-fight hangover, now a few days removed from the show?